Adjustment of Status / Green Card Lawyer in Frederick MD

 USCIS officials will review your case to determine whether an interview is necessary.
 If you are scheduled for an interview, you will be required to appear at a USCIS office to answer questions under oath or affirmation regarding your Form I‑485.

 After all the paperwork has been received, interviews conducted (if necessary), security checks completed, and other eligibility requirements reviewed, your case will be ready for a decision by USCIS.
 In all cases you will be notified of the decision in writing.
 Sentelle Law will be there for you throughout this complicated process to ensure every step is completed correctly.
-Contact our experienced immigration law team today to schedule a consultation about an Adjustment of Status / Green Card immigration case
+Contact our Green Card Lawyer in Frederick MD today to schedule a consultation about an Adjustment of Status / Green Card immigration case

 Green Card Eligibility & Visa Availability